Spiritual Transformation for a healthier today and all your tomorrows

 I have found that many of us are trying to move on with our lives, but on some level are unable to get very far before some life event can catapult us into depression and then a whole load of symptoms begin to emerge, such as insomnia, IBS, headaches, fatigue, aches and pains for no apparent reason, stress, mental breakdown, leaving us feeling confused and disorientated and stuck.

 Old patterns of behaviour repeating, causing the same old problems in our life, and when we are in the depth of this, inspirational words do very little to uplift our flagging spirits.

-We may choose to seek medical advice first, which more often than not we will receive some drug to take away the symptoms, and help us get through this difficult time, which they usually do for a short while, some of us do bounce back; we may feel a little better and start to get on with our life again, but some of us are not that strong and it can just take the smallest of life events to happen and the cycle begins all over again, round and round we go on this cycle of destruction, the drugs get stronger and instead of us becoming stronger, we become more vulnerable, and can become reliant on the medication, just to keep us functioning robotically, to get through the days and nights; this is called existing, not my idea of living.
-The effects of the medication in a lot of cases can produce more symptoms; which in turn need even more medications.
+We may choose to seek medical advice first, when more often than not we will receive some drug to take away the symptoms, and help us get through this difficult time, which they usually do for a short while, some of us do bounce back, we may feel a little better and start to get on with our life again, but some of us are not that strong and it can take just the smallest of life events to happen and the cycle begins all over again.
+Round and round we go on this cycle of destruction, the drugs get stronger and instead of us becoming stronger, we become more vulnerable, and can become reliant on the medication, just to keep us functioning robotically, to get through the days and nights, this is called existing, not my idea of living.
+The effects of the medication in a lot of cases can produce more symptoms, which in turn need even more medication.